arizzadamm/OttoDigital/README.md

 # OttoDigital
 Web App for Rectruitment in OttoDigital
-Made with .Net Core 3.1
+Made with .Net Core 3.1 and EF

-with EF
+Features :
+- Login Page
+- Entity Framework
+- CRUD